-Most likely your town’s mayor is not a gourmet chef.
-But would he or she be willing to be put to the test – if it meant demonstrating the value to the community of healthy, local eating?
-We had a chance to ask that question recently while serving as a judge of a mayoral cook-off sponsored by the Blue Zones Project of the Beach Cities.
+What would happen if your local towns went up against each other in a mayors’ cook-off?
+Would your mayor compete in a cooking contest?
+What if it meant doing their part to promote healthy, local eating?
+We had a chance to ask that question recently while serving as a judge of a mayors’ cook-off sponsored by the Blue Zones Project of the Beach Cities.

-The cook-off was part of a larger (friendly) competition that began last fall to see who could get the most residents of their town to take the Blue Zones pledge for healthy living.
-For the cook-off, each of the mayors from Manhattan Beach, Hermosa Beach, and Redondo Beach was paired with a professional chef from a restaurant in that town.
-Then the mayors were put through the rigors of an Iron Chef-type competition – 30 minutes to create a delicious, beautiful, raw, vegetable-based dish, using a secret ingredient (green lentils) unveiled right before the timer went off.
+The mayors’ cook-off was part of a larger (friendly) competition that began last fall to see who could get the most residents of their town to take the Blue Zones pledge for healthy living.
+For the cook-off, each of the mayors from Manhattan Beach, Hermosa Beach, and Redondo Beach worked with a professional chef from a restaurant in that town.
+Then the mayors went through the rigors of an Iron Chef-type competition.
+They had 30 minutes to create a delicious, beautiful, raw, vegetable-based dish, using a secret ingredient (green lentils) unveiled right before the timer went off.
 Keeping up the pressure was the glare of spotlights and cameras; a lively, standing-room-only crowd; and the relentless scrutiny of the judges’ panel.

 And in the end, the food was…incredible.
-The Manhattan Beach team of Mayor Powell and Chef Chris Garasic of Zinc at Shade Hotel designed a “cannoli” made of thinly sliced jicama, filled with coconut and raw almond cheese, served with a lentil puree and cilantro pesto, topped with shredded cabbage.
+The Manhattan Beach team of Mayor Powell and Chef Chris Garasic of Zinc at Shade Hotel designed a vegan “cannoli.”
+They took thinly sliced jicama, filled it with coconut and raw almond cheese, dressed it with a lentil puree and cilantro pesto, and topped it with shredded cabbage.

-Hermosa Beach Mayor Duclos and Chef Tin Vuong of Abigaile Restaurant created a raw jicama ravioli with a lentil filling, served over thinly sliced marinated mushrooms and garnished with radishes.
+Hermosa Beach Mayor Duclos and Chef Tin Vuong of Abigaile Restaurant created a raw jicama ravioli.
+The ravioli, with a lentil filling, rested on a bed of thinly sliced marinated mushrooms and radishes.

-And the Redondo Beach team of Mayor Gin and Chef Bert Agor of Kincaid’s came up with king oyster mushrooms, cut to resemble scallops (“forest scallops”) served with lentil tabouli and avocado-chocolate mousse.
+And the Redondo Beach team of Mayor Gin and Chef Bert Agor of Kincaid’s came up with king oyster mushrooms, cut to resemble scallops (“forest scallops”).
+They presented the scallops along with lentil tabouli and avocado-chocolate mousse.